 Leave a comment

-I Found God today in the love of my dad for my mom.
+I Found God today reflecting on the blessing of my mother.

 Leave a comment